Siptah: Reign

+Death

 Seti II must have died in late IV Akhet or early I Peret—after the 70-day mummification period—since a graffito located above KV14, Twosret's tomb, records his burial on III Peret 11.
 Therefore, the IV Akhet 22 burial date likely records the burial of Siptah himself.
 Siptah's death would have occurred sometime around II Akhet 12.
 Siptah himself would have ruled Egypt for approximately 5 years and 10 months since his predecessor, Seti II, died around the end of IV Akhet and the beginning of I Peret, even if he did not legally assume the throne until the start of II Akhet with the aid of the powerful court official Bay.

 After his death, Twosret simply assumed his Regnal Years and ruled Egypt as a queen for a year or two at the most.

-Siptah was buried in the Valley of the Kings, in tomb KV47, but his mummy was not found there.
+Tomb

+The Tomb of Siptah (Valley of the Kings KV47), did not contain his mummy.
 In 1898, it was discovered along with 18 others in a mummy cache within the (KV35) tomb of Amenhotep II.
 The study of his tomb shows that it was conceived and planned in the same style as those of Twosret and Bay, clearly part of the same architectural design.

-In 1980, James Harris and Edward F. Wente conducted a series of X-ray examinations on New Kingdom Pharaohs crania and skeletal remains, which included the mummified remains of Siptah.
-The analysis in general found strong similarities between the New Kingdom rulers of the 19th Dynasty and 20th Dynasty with Mesolithic Nubian samples.
-The authors also noted affinities with modern Mediterranean populations of Levantine origin.
-Harris and Wente suggested this represented admixture as the Rammessides were of northern origin.
+Mummy

+The Mummy of Siptah (Cairo, National Museum CG 61080) shows severely deformed Pes equinovarus-like left foot and a shortened left leg, which may indicate polio.
+A medical examination of his mummy reveals the king was about sixteen years old at death.
+He was tall at 1.6 metres, had curly reddish-brown hair, and likely had poliomyelitis, with a deformed left foot.

-In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.
+In April 2021, his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.